- Food and Cooking»

-- Add the onion, celery, green pepper, and garlic, cook for 4 minutes.
+- Add the onion, celery, green pepper, and garlic and cook for 4 minutes.

 - Add the black-eyed peas, stock, bay leaves, thyme, and seasonings.
-Bring to a boil, reduce the heat and simmer for 40 minutes, or until the peas are creamy and tender, stir occasionally.
+Bring to a boil, reduce the heat and simmer for 40 minutes, or until the peas are creamy and tender, stirring occasionally.

 - If too much of the liquid evaporates, add more water or stock.